Change Your Visa Status

 - Current processing times range from 10–14 months.

-- You can check I-539 processing time for the Vermont Service Center: USCIS Processing Time Information
+- You can check I-539 processing time online: USCIS Processing Time Information

 - Change of status applications are reviewed and decided upon by USCIS, a division of U.S. Department of Homeland Security.
 TCC has no influence regarding approval or denial of your change of status.
 The final decision is solely at the discretion of the United States government.

 - We strongly advise you to contact an immigration attorney for additional information on changing your visa status while in the US.
 Not all visa types are eligible for a change of status.
 Remember that attorneys will charge fees for their help.